balderdashy/sails-docs/contributing/Sending-Pull-Requests.md

 ## Test
 Please write a test for your addition/fix.
 I know it kind of sucks if you're not used to it, but it's how we maintain great code.
 For our test suite, we use [mocha](http://visionmedia.github.com/mocha/).
 You can run the tests with `npm test`.
-If run into trouble with this part, please reach out to the [Google Group!](https://groups.google.com/forum/#!forum/sailsjs)
+See the "Testing" section in the contribution guide for more information.

 ![Screen Shot 2013-02-12 at 2.56.59 PM.png](http://i.imgur.com/dalbOdZ.png)

 ## Pull Request
-When you're done, you can commit your fix, push up your code, and then go into github and submit a pull request.
+When you're done, you can commit your fix, push up your changes, and then go into github and submit a pull request.
 We'll look it over and get back to you ASAP.

 ![Screen Shot 2013-02-12 at 2.55.40 PM.png](http://i.imgur.com/GBg0AOi.png)